What is a Meniscus Tear?

 How Does the Meniscus Tear?

 The meniscus can be torn in a single twisting event or it can tear slowly over time.
-Many patients who acutely tear ligaments (such as the ACL) will also have a meniscus tear.
+Many patients who acutely tear ligaments (such as the ACL) will also have a meniscus injury or tear.
 Sometimes, however, the meniscus may slowly breakdown under repetitive stress.
 Once the meniscus has been torn it usually causes pain that is worsened with kneeling, squatting or twisting activities.
 In addition to pain there may also be swelling, catching or even locking of the knee.

 How is a Meniscus Tear Diagnosed?